visgl/loaders.gl/website/docs/contributing.md

-# Contributing to loaders.gl
+# Contributing

 Contributions are welcome, assuming that they align with the general design goals and philosophy of the repo.

-Unless you just want to contribute a small bug fix, it is a good idea to start by opening a PR.
+Unless you just want to contribute a small bug fix, it is a good idea to start by opening an issue and discuss your idea with the maintainers.
+This maximizes the chances that your contribution will be accepted once you open a pull request.

 ## Configuring Your Development Environment